chipsalliance/Caliptra/doc/Caliptra.md

   * 128 KiB of ICCM0
   * 128 KiB for Mailbox as a staged SRAM (for FW staging of impactless updates to do authentication checks on the FW before moving to ICCM)
   * 128 KiB for DCCM and 32 KiB for ROM
-* Crypto requirements
+* Cryptography requirements:
   * SHA256 SHA384, SHA512
   * ECC Secp384r1 w/ HMAC-DRBG - Key Generation, Sign and Verification
   * HMAC SHA384
   * AES256-ECB, CBC, GCM
-* Chips Alliance is used for RISC-V
+* Chips Alliance is used for RISC-V.
-* APB is the choice of SOC facing interface
+* APB is the choice for the SoC-facing interface.
-* JTAG is exported at the IP interface
+* JTAG is exported at the IP interface.
-* TRNG is the digital logic and algorithms required for random number generation.
+* TRNG is the digital logic and algorithms that are required for random number generation.
 It requires a physical entropy source input.
-Refer to the Caliptra IP specification and integration specification for more information.
+See the Caliptra IP specification and integration specification for more information.
-  * For SOCs that want to use their own legacy TRNG, Caliptra provides a HW API to push the random number on request/response handshake.
-Refer to the ase see Caliptra IP specification and integration specification for more information.
+  * For SoCs that want to use their own legacy TRNG, Caliptra provides a HW API to push the random number on the request/response handshake.
+See the Caliptra IP specification and integration specification for more information.

-Caliptra IP HW Boot Flow
+The following figure describes the Caliptra IP HW boot flow.

-*Figure 10: Hardware Boot Flow*
+*Figure 10: Hardware boot flow*

 ![](./images/Caliptra_boot_flow2.png)

-1. As a part of SOC boot flow, SOC may have a bunch of infrastructure and other entities that boot.
+1. As part of the SoC boot flow, SoC may have other infrastructure and entities that boot.
 That part of the flow is outside the scope of this document.
-If SOC chooses to bypass Caliptra, then it should have a capability to bypass the Caliptra entirely through its proprietary flow.
-This may be needed for A0 power on and other early validation.
+If SoC chooses to bypass Caliptra, then it should have a capability to bypass Caliptra entirely through its proprietary flow.
+This may be needed for A0 power-on and other early validation.
 2. Cptra\_pwrgood is asserted to the Caliptra IP block.
 3. Cptra\_rst\_b is deasserted to the Caliptra IP block.
-Refer to the integration specification for guidelines on the minimum number of cycles b/w these two signals
+See the integration specification for guidelines on the minimum number of cycles between these two signals.
-4. Caliptra IP will now evaluate the strap settings driven through various interface wires (eg. BMD vs BMI mode, security/debug state of the SOC etc)
+4. Caliptra IP now evaluates the strap settings driven through various interface wires (for example, BMD vs BMI mode, the security or debug state of the SoC, etc.).
-5. If SOC is in a debug mode, then security assets are cleared/switched to debug mode
+5. If SoC is in a debug mode, then security assets are cleared or switched to debug mode.
-6. Caliptra IP will assert Ready\_For\_Fuse wire to the SOC
+6. Caliptra IP asserts Ready\_For\_Fuse wire to the SoC.
-7. SOC will populate the fuse registers, the internal TRNG configuration registers, and the ROM WDT cycle count, then set the CPTRA\_FUSE\_WR\_DONE bit.
-Note that Caliptra HW drops writes to any registers that cannot be changed unless there is a power cycle (eg. UDS).
-So SOC is free to write all the registers.
+7. The SoC populates the fuse registers, the internal TRNG configuration registers, and the ROM WDT cycle count, then sets the CPTRA\_FUSE\_WR\_DONE bit.
+Note that Caliptra HW drops writes to any registers that cannot be changed unless there is a power cycle (for example, UDS).
+So SoC is free to write all the registers.
-8. Caliptra IP will deassert Ready\_for\_Fuse wire as soon as the fuse write done register is written.
+8. Caliptra IP deasserts Ready\_for\_Fuse wire as soon as the fuse write done register is written.
-9. Caliptra IP moves security critical assets in fuse registers (eg. UDS) to Key Vault.
+9. Caliptra IP moves security critical assets in fuse registers (for example, UDS) to the key vault.

-## Boot Media Dependent Flows
+## Boot Media Dependent flows

-### Caliptra FW Push Flow
+### Caliptra FW push flow

-*Figure 11: FW Push Flow*
+*Figure 11: FW push flow*

 ![](./images/Caliptra_boot_flow3.png)

-1. Once Caliptra uController is out of reset, ROM starts executing and triggers the crypto block to run the UDS decrypt flow.
+1. After the Caliptra uController is out of reset, ROM starts executing and triggers the crypto block to run the UDS decrypt flow.
-2. Caliptra ROM will now enable the Mailbox. (until this point any accidental/non-accidental writes that target the mailbox are dropped by the hardware)
+2. Caliptra ROM enables the mailbox.
+(Until this point, any accidental or non-accidental writes that target the mailbox are dropped by the hardware.)
-3. Caliptra ROM will assert READY\_FOR\_FW wire.
+3. Caliptra ROM asserts READY\_FOR\_FW wire.
 This is done by writing an internal register.
 This register is also visible to read on the APB interface.
-SOC can choose to poll on this bit instead of using the wire (it is SOC integration choice).
+SoC can choose to poll on this bit instead of using the wire (it is the SoC integration choice).
-4. SOC will follow the mailbox protocol and push Caliptra FW into the mailbox
+4. SoC follows the mailbox protocol and pushes Caliptra FW into the mailbox.
-5. Caliptra’s mailbox HW will assert an interrupt to the uController once the GO is written per mailbox protocol.
+5. Caliptra’s mailbox HW  asserts an interrupt to the uController after the GO is written, per mailbox protocol.
 See [Mailbox](#mailbox) for specifics.
-6. Once Caliptra’s FW is authenticated and loaded into ICCM, uController will assert READY\_FOR\_RTFLOWS wire.
-Refer to [Caliptra ROM specification](https://github.com/chipsalliance/caliptra-sw/blob/main/rom/dev/README.md) on next level specifics of various security flows that happen within this step (eg. DICE).
+6. After Caliptra’s FW is authenticated and loaded into ICCM, uController asserts READY\_FOR\_RTFLOWS wire.
+See the [Caliptra ROM specification](https://github.com/chipsalliance/caliptra-sw/blob/main/rom/dev/README.md) for specific information on security flows that occur within this step (for example, DICE).

 ## SOC FW Authentication flows